-I’ve been meaning to explain clearly my blog monetising position for a while.
+It’s important I explain clearly my blog monetising position.
 I’ve been operating with a policy of “as much transparency as possible” and have trusted that only authentic opportunities and partnerships would come my way, and that readers would know my position just from joining me on my journey.

 That’s the thing about operating online: like attracts like.
 Authenticity attracts authenticity.
 And if you start to get sneaky and greedy and grimy, everyone will smell it immediately.